geerlingguy/ansible-role-pip/README.md

         version: "1.2.3"
       - name: awscli
         version: "1.11.91"

       # Or specify bare packages to get the latest release.
       - docker
       - awscli

       # Or uninstall a package.
       - name: docker
         state: absent

       # Or update a package ot the latest version.
       - name: docker
         state: latest

       # Or force a reinstall.
       - name: docker
         state: forcereinstall

       # Or install a package in a particular virtualenv.
       - name: docker
         virtualenv: /my_app/venv

+      # Or upgrade the package to the latest version, in a particular virtualenv.
+      - name: docker
+        virtualenv: /my_app/venv
+        extra_args: '--upgrade'

+      # Or use an specific pip version.
+      - name: docker
+        executable: pip3.4

 ## Dependencies